 How to Avoid It

 Due to the nature of guest screening on Airbnb, it is difficult, if not impossible, to determine the desirability of accepting a particular Airbnb guest.
 Property owners bear an inherent risk of property damage or loss when renting out their home on Airbnb.
-Some ways to deter theft and damage is to store all valuables in private areas and place all important items such as birth certificates and jewelry in a safe.
+Some ways to deter theft and damage include storing all valuables in private areas and placing all important items such as birth certificates and jewelry in a safe.
 Also, prohibiting the use of electronic items, such as kettles, televisions, and washing machines can protect you if an item breaks during a guest’s visit.
 However, responsibility for proving that the Airbnb guest caused the damage falls on you, the property owner.

 Some Airbnb hosts use cameras to ensure that guests are abiding by house rules, and to catch proof on camera if they are not.
 However, it is important to ensure that you abide by state laws if you set up cameras yourself.
 For instance, in California, it is illegal for a property owner to film occupants inside a home, so cameras must be pointed away from windows and transparent glass doors so as to not violate this law.

 With many active real estate investments, the investor carries an array of time commitments, financial responsibilities, and sets of risk.
 While real estate investing can be a useful source of income, it is important to understand what each investment entails and weigh the risks and rewards before getting started.

 If active real estate investing is not right for you, you can still receive many benefits of real estate, including income, appreciation, portfolio diversification, and tax advantages through passive investments.
 The traditional barriers to real estate investing have been lowered dramatically thanks to advancements in technology and federal regulations.
 With as little as $500, you can invest in a diversified portfolio of real estate easily, online through Fundrise and skip the hassles and pitfalls that have traditionally gone hand-in-hand with real estate investments.